wolfmanjm/GroovyJoyRovio/Readme.md

 > buildr test=no package

-then it can be run with the run script or with
+then it can be run with the

+> run username password

+script or with

 > buildr test=no run